HanoverStatsLabs/resources/labs/Lab6Instructions.md

 In this section we investigate the relationship between `height` and `weight` for our respondents.

-5. Make a scatterplot of weight versus height for the `brfss` dataset.
+5. Make a scatterplot of weight versus height for the `heightSubset` dataset.

     a.
 Why do the dots make vertical stripes on the scatterplot?
     b.
 Describe the overall pattern in the data.
 Do you see a strong relationship between height and weight for these subjects?
 Explain.